 It’s just a restaurant, I thought, nothing to be afraid of.
 And yet standing across the street from it, I was a little afraid.

 That’s because it wasn’t just any restaurant.
 It was Arzak, a place that experts consistently include among the world’s top ten restaurants — most recently, it was ranked eighth by Restaurant magazine.
 Arzak, set just outside the Spanish-Basque city of Donosti (San Sebastian in Spanish), is one of only 109 restaurants on the planet that’s been given three stars by Michelin, the renowned dining guide.

 One of its owners, Juan Mari Arzak, is a living legend, literally a chef to royalty; the other, his daughter Elena Arzak, was named Veuve Clicquot World’s Best Female Chef last year.

 And who was I, by contrast?
 I’m certainly no connoisseur, not even a foodie.
 That’s why I was intimidated.
 But that’s because I didn’t know Arzak.

 Prime Ministers and Queens

-So it didn’t take me long to relax after I first walked into the restaurant on the outskirts of Donosti, a gem of a city in the Basque region of northern Spain.
+So it didn’t take me long to relax after I first walked into the restaurant on the outskirts of Donosti, a gem of a city in the Basque region of northern Spain also known as San Sebastian.
 Expecting an ornate entry, I was surprised to see a simple, small waiting room and bar.